-But the International Monetary Fund and European Union are demanding further austerity measures as a price for the bailout, according to a top Greek labor union official.
+(CNN) -- The International Monetary Fund and European Union are demanding further austerity measures from Greece as the price for a bailout, a top Greek labor union official said Thursday.

 The International Monetary Fund did not respond immediately to a CNN request for confirmation of the value of the package.
 Its head, Dominique Strauss-Kahn, said Wednesday the agency did not release information about deals in the works until they were done.

 "Until we reach this point there is no precise information to give because the information doesn't exist," he said.

 Greece's credit rating has been slashed twice in the past two weeks -- most recently being downgraded to "junk" -- raising fears for the euro currency used by 16 nations across Europe.

 Markets worldwide tumbled when Standard & Poor's downgraded Greece earlier this week.
 It's the first European country to fall below investment grade.

 The downgrade -- which makes it harder and more expensive for a country to borrow money -- was a major problem for Athens as it struggles to crawl out from beneath the country's massive debt.

 The national debt of 300 billion euros ($394 billion) is bigger than the country's economy, and some estimates predict it will reach 120 percent of gross domestic product in 2010.